St Vincent, the project of New York-based singer-songwriter and

 vocalization and arrangement

-(like she briefly does in the jazztronica of Surgeon and in the
+(like she briefly does in the jazztronica of Surgeon, with an excellent

 synth-pop lullaby Cruel), and probably fly a lot higher.